 1. Do I have lightning crotch even when I am not pregnant?

 Yes, you might experience a sharp and sudden pain in the pelvic region even if you are not pregnant or have never been pregnant.
-It usually happens as a result of menstrual cramps, ruptured cyst, bladder infection, trauma or surgery in the pelvic or vaginal areas (9).
+It usually happens as a result of menstrual cramps, ruptured cyst, bladder infection, pelvic infections, trauma or surgery in the pelvic or vaginal areas (9).

 2. Does lightning crotch indicate dilation?